-You may request access to the information we have collected about you and obtain a more in depth explanation about how the information is used.
+We respect your privacy rights and provide you with reasonable access to the information we have collected about you and obtain a more in depth explanation about how the information is used.

 If you would like access to detailed personal information and such information is not immediately or easily accessible by us, we may charge an administrative fee for our costs in retrieving and supplying the information to you.

-Transfer of Data
+10. Transfer of Data and Third Party Services

 We do not believe in intrusive collection of your personal details and will not collect information that is considered highly personal or highly sensitive about you without your prior consent.

 We only retain the personal information collected from a User for as long as the User’s account is active or otherwise for a limited period of time as long as we need it to fulfil the purposes for which we have initially collected it, unless otherwise required by law.

 In some cases, it is not possible for us to specify in advance the periods for which your personal data will be retained.
 In such cases, we will determine the period of retention based on the 1-year criteria, after your relationship with us ends.

 Notwithstanding the other provisions of this Article, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.